-SECTION 7.
+SECTION 6.
 Severability.
 The City Council hereby declares every section, paragraph, sentence, cause and phrase is severable.
 If any section, paragraph, sentence, clause or phrase of this ordinance is for any reason found to be invalid or unconstitutional, such invalidity, or unconstitutionality shall not affect the validity or constitutionality of the remaining sections, paragraphs, sentences, clauses or phrases.

-SECTION 8: Publication.
+SECTION 7: Publication.
 The City Clerk is directed to cause this ordinance to be published in the manner required by law.

-THE FOREGOING URGENCY ORDINANCE was introduced and adopted at a regular meeting of the City Council of the City of Cupertino held on September 20, 2016, by the following vote:
+THE FOREGOING EXTENSION OF THE URGENCY ORDINANCE was introduced and adopted at a regular meeting of the City Council of the City of Cupertino held on November 1, 2016, by the following vote:

 AYES: NOES: ABSENT: ABSTAIN:

 Barry Chang, Mayor, City of Cupertino

-// J 0, J , J 1

 ATTEST:

 CITY OF CUPERTINO

 Grace Schmidt, City Clerk

-certify that the foregoing Urgency Ore f the City of Cupertino, California, do hereby dinance was duly adopted and passed at a regular th day of September, 2016 by the following vote:
+I, GRACE SCHMIDT, CITY CLERK of the City certify that the foregoing Urgency Ordinance w meeting of the City Council on the 1st day of N as duly adopted and passed at a regular

 AYES: NOES: ABSENT: ABSTAIN:

 Grace Schmidt, City Clerk

-APPROVED AS TO FORM:

-, City Attorney
+APPROVED AS TO FORM: , City Attorney